 1. Place of Meetings.
 All meetings of the Members shall be held at the place designated by Rotary International as the official location for regular meetings of the membership of the Overland Park Rotary Club in Overland Park, Kansas, except such meetings as the Board of Trustees expressly determines shall be held elsewhere.

 2. (a) Annual Meetings.
 Effective July 1, 2019, the Foundation Board of Trustees changed the Foundation’s fiscal year end from December 31 to a fiscal year ending June 30 for accounting purposes.
-To align the Annual Meetings and Trustee terms with the new fiscal year, the term of the Trustee whose term expires December 31, 2019 shall be allowed to expire.
+To align the Annual Meetings and Trustee terms with the new fiscal year, the Annual Meeting of the Foundation shall be moved to immediately follow the annual meeting of the members of the Overland Park Rotary Club and the term of the Trustee whose term expires December 31, 2019 shall be allowed to expire.
 Thereafter, the terms of all Trustees shall be adjusted forward to end as of June 30 of the year in which their current term ends thereby shortening their current term by six months so that all terms end as of June 30 of the final year of each Trustee’s term going forward.
 At the Annual Meeting of the Foundation immediately following the 2020 annual meeting of the Overland Park Rotary Club, the Members will elect Trustees to succeed Trustees whose terms will expire on June 30, 2020 (previously December 31, 2020).
-Elections of Trustees will be held each June 30 thereafter at the Annual Meeting of the Foundation.
+Elections of Trustees will be held thereafter at each Annual Meeting of the Foundation.

 (b) Special meetings.
 Special meetings of the Members may be held for any purpose or purposes and may be called by the Overland Park Rotary Club President or Secretary, by the Foundation Board of Trustees, or by not less than twenty-five percent (25%) of the Members entitled to vote at any such meeting.
 Any such written request shall state the purpose or purposes of the proposed meeting.

 3. (a) Notice.
-Written or printed notice of each meeting of the Members, whether annual or special, stating the place, day and year of the meeting, and, in case of a special meeting, the purpose or purposes thereof, shall be delivered or given to each Member present at a regular meeting of the members of the Overland Park Rotary Club, either personally, by mail, or by electronic mail, not less than ten (10) days nor more than sixty (60) prior to such meeting, unless other or further notice is required by law.
+Written or printed notice of each meeting of the Members, whether annual or special, stating the place, day and year of the meeting, and, in case of a special meeting, the purpose or purposes thereof, shall be sent to each Member electronically through the E-Spoke or given to each Member present at a regular meeting of the members of the Overland Park Rotary Club, either personally, or by mail not less than ten (10) days nor more than sixty (60) prior to such meeting, unless other or further notice is required by law.

 (b) Waiver of Notice.
 Whenever any notice is required to be given, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be effective.